 The status category is effective from the date when the flock/herd is accepted within the program, and the anniversary quarter for subsequent years is the quarter in which the acceptance date falls (Jan.
 1-March 31; April 1-June 30; July 1-Sept.
 30; Oct.
 1-Dec.
 31).

-If no suitable samples have been submitted for testing for a period of time equal to or exceeding 12 months, at least one animal 18 months of age or older, which has resided in the flock/herd for no less than 18 months, is to be humanely destroyed (in any manner: slaughter, euthanasia) and a sample submitted for testing.
+a) If no suitable samples have been submitted for testing for a period of time equal to or exceeding 12 months, at least one animal 18 months of age or older, which has resided in the flock/herd for no less than 18 months, is to be humanely destroyed (in any manner: slaughter, euthanasia) and a sample (that includes brain and retropharyngeal lymph node), submitted for testing.
 If the flock is genotyped, then select a genetically susceptible animal to be humanely destroyed for testing.
-If humanely destroying an animal for deadstock testing will have a significant impact on the flock or herd due to its small size, a producer enrolled on pathway 1 may be able to advance using the alternative live animal sampling protocol detailed below.
-Alternatively if no suitable samples have been submitted for testing for a period of time equal to or exceeding 12 months, an enrolled producer may be permitted to remain on the program without advancing to the next level for one additional year (allowing time to raise an animal for slaughter and testing).
-For certified producers, they would incur a one year status penalty dropping them from certified to Level A.
+If humanely destroying an animal for deadstock testing will have a significant impact on the flock or herd due to its small size, a producer may be able to advance using the alternative live animal sampling protocol detailed in d) below.

-This protocol will be accessible when a process for submission, testing and payment in an approved laboratory is available.
 To be eligible for advancement live animal sampling must include the following:

 Introduction of female animals or embryos from the following sources, with a supporting zoosanitary health certificate, will have no impact on the certification level: